Many websites look dated… because they are.

 But the implementation and execution of those things has shifted drastically in the past few years.
 So understanding the basics and having a good grasp of what to do — and not do — is critical if you plan on having any online presence.

 (By the way, this is even more true if you’re hiring someone to do it for you!
 Otherwise you won’t know whether they’re telling the truth or not.)
-You can consider some PHP interview question examples in order to know if you’ve found the right person to help you with your web development needs.
+You can consider some PHP interview question examples in order to know if you’ve found the right person to help you with your web development costs and needs.

 Mistake #3.
 The Online Information Brochure